 Imsety, a human, embodied the liver, was protected by his mother Isis, and whose direction was South.

 Duamutef, a jackal, embodied the stomach, was protected by Neith, and whose direction was East.

 Hapi, a baboon, embodied the lungs, was protected by Nephthys, and whose direction was North.

 Qebehsenuef, a hawk, embodied the intestines, was protected by his mother Serket, and whose direction was West.

 Got questions, comments or corrections about Aafenmut Canopic Jars?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Aafenmut Canopic Jars," in Obelisk Art History, Published October 16, 2019; last modified November 08, 2022, http://www.arthistoryproject.com/timeline/the-ancient-world/egypt/aafenmut-canopic-jars/.